Mathletesv/AI-Tag/README.md

 # AI-Tag
 A game where AI tries to learn to either get past you or block you.
-It learns from your play.
+It learns from your play.<br>
+You start playing offense and switch every time the round ends.
+The AI should get better(or weirder) over time.